Shinnousuke/academic-kickstart/content/en/publication/KKMV/KKMV.md

 ---
-title: "Macroeconomic and Welfare Effects of Covid-19 in Japan: Roles of Labor Market Heterogeneity"
+title: "Heterogeneous Vulnerability to the COVID-19 Crisis and Implications for Inequality in Japan"
 authors:
 - admin
 - Sagiri Kitao